 Brad says… No repartee — well, I think that is something specific to you and your style of repartee.
 The last time I saw you in Amherst I arrived quite late, being otherwise engaged at the beginning, and when I walked in I heard people laughing with you.
 I thought, 'this is new!'.
 And one of the dancers said you had explained your sense of humor, and that they got it and could laugh with it later on.
 But I don't think of that as a totally British sense of humor — yes, there are differences between British and American humor — but I think of it as your sense of humor, and I'm not aware that other Brits use it to the same extent you do.
 I like to banter with the crowd in my own way, heckle them, make them laugh, nudge them, whatever.
 This is more than just humor — this is part of my teaching style.
 And I think it is part of yours too.

-Here's a recent example — though the links won't work for you unless you join the ECD List.
-Last month (June 2016) Gareth Kiddier, the Sidmouth Folk Week folk dance coordinator, wrote to the ECD List giving a list of what he was looking for in a caller, and his final item was “ Be young”.
+Here's an example — though the links won't work for you unless you join the ECD List.
+In June 2016 Gareth Kiddier, the Sidmouth Folk Week folk dance coordinator, wrote to the ECD List giving a list of what he was looking for in a caller, and his final item was “ Be young”.
 Trevor Monson replied: “Looks like I won't be booked for Sidmouth again as I'm now a pensioner”.
 And Gareth replied: “… no, you may not be too old, it is not about age, it is about encouraging the young though.
 Colin Hume was invaluable last year and you don't get much older than him”.
 Now I don't believe Americans would say that — they'd think it was not politically correct or they'd use that catch-all non-description, “inappropriate”.